-Pet loss counselling at Leone Centre honours the profound and unique bond between humans and animals and is based on the knowledge that, when it comes to the bereavement of our beloved pets, grief is a natural response.
+Pet loss counselling at Leone Centre acknowledges the unique bond between humans and animals and is based on the knowledge that, when it comes to the bereavement of our beloved pets, grief is a natural response.

-Whilst we usually consider grief an inescapable part of life and living, the pain and impact of losing a pet can be often misunderstood and go unacknowledged.
-This can make the loss of a pet an overwhelming and very lonely experience; for some it can be an unexpected difficult time.
+Whilst we usually consider grief an inescapable part of life, the pain and impact of losing a pet can be often dismissed and go unacknowledged.
+This can make the loss of a pet an overwhelming and very lonely experience.

-Pets are trusted and affectionate companions, a soulful and lively presence and have a unique personality and way of connecting.
-An important and loved part of your life and family, they can provide a sense of protection and unconditional acceptance.
+Pets are affectionate companions, a soulful and lively presence and have a unique personality and way of connecting.
+An important and loved part of your life and family, they can provide protection and unconditional acceptance.

 A mutual enrichment of lives and experience takes place in the human and animal relationship.
-It’s not surprising that the depth of the loss can be so significant and trigger deep emotional responses.
+It’s not surprising that the depth of the loss can be so significant.

 At Leone Centre, we know the deep connection, love and bond between pet and us and the value these relationships hold.

-It is true that through the noted connections and benefits of pet & human relationships, pet loss doesn’t often receive the same recognition as other types of loss despite the understanding around the impact that these relationships play.
-We challenge this narrative and recognise the disruption and devastation that can occur as a result of losing a pet.
+It is true that pet loss doesn’t often receive the same recognition as other types of loss despite the impact that these relationships play.
+At Leone Centre we recognise the disruption and devastation that can occur as a result of losing a pet.

 The Grieving Process

-Whilst it is natural to experience grief and loss having to say goodbye to a pet (whether the loss is through accident, illness, theft or any other means), we want to emphasise that there is no such a thing as a “normal” way to grieve.
+- Whilst it is natural to experience grief and loss having to say goodbye to a pet, we want to emphasise that there is no such a thing as a “normal” way to grieve.
 It is important to acknowledge the significance of the loss and to allow yourself to the time and space to grieve as this is a very natural process.

-On the same premise that relationships are unique and multidimensional, grief is too.
+- Relationships are unique and multidimensional – grief is too.
 The strength of the bond generally determines the depth of the grief.
-It is advisable to seek help if you feel overwhelmed with distress, which will not go away or if your reaction to your loss feels too difficult to manage.
-Losing a pet can trigger memories and feelings of past and/or future anticipated losses so it is important that you take care of your self and seek help if you feel overwhelmed.
-Talking to a trained professional can help you make sense of your loss and support you on your journey.
+If you feel overwhelmed with distress, which will not go away or if your reaction to your loss feels too difficult to manage, you could think about seeking professional support.
+Talking to a professional can help you make sense of your loss and support you on your journey.
 At Leone Centre we specialise in pet bereavement, we acknowledge and honour the significance of the love and connection of the pet-owner bond.

 Pet Loss – Euthanasia